4amrit/SnakeGame/README.md

 - Must promote equality, diversity and BAME.
 - Must promote the College
-- Needs to include a player score board - need to track the top 10 scores The selected game will need to include the following OOP concepts:
+- Needs to include a player score board - need to track the top 10 scores The following OOP concepts are included:
 - Classes and objects
 - Abstraction
 - Encapsulation